Kartik1411/Travelling-Site/README.md

 # Travelling-Site
-This is a website where you can plan your vacations.
+This is a website where you can plan your vaccations.